 This course is a survey of statistical learning methods.
 It will cover major statistical learning methods and concepts for both supervised and unsupervised learning.
-Topics covered include regression methods with sparsity or other regularizations, model selection, introduction to classification, including discriminant analysis, logistic regression, support vector machines, and kernel methods, nonlinear methods, clustering, decision trees, random forest, boosting and ensemble learning, deep learning
+Topics covered include regression methods with sparsity or other regularizations, model selection, introduction to classification, including discriminant analysis, logistic regression, support vector machines, and kernel methods, nonlinear methods, clustering, decision trees, random forest, boosting and ensemble learning, neural networks, survival analysis.

 Students will learn how and when to apply statistical learning techniques, their comparative strengths and weaknesses, and how to critically evaluate the performance of learning algorithms.
 Students completing this course should be able to

 There is an online course taught by the book's author available at YouTube course.

 We will use Python for this class.
 We will use Google Colab.
 Optionally, you can install Anaconda and Jupiter on your computer to run Jupiter notebooks with Python code locally.
 See some instructions here: Installation instructions.

 We will use Piazza (“http://piazza.com/”) for communication.
 All announcements will be sent to the class using Piazza.

 Mycourses (“http://mycourses.binghamton.edu”) will only be used occasionally.